 X is for… X

 Forgetting Yesterday & Beating You With Kindness was the title of The Have Nots’ demo released in May, 1996.
-Jordison can be heard playing drums at the end of the demo, on cover of Johnny Hit & Run Pauline by LA punk band X.
+Jordison can be heard playing drums at the end of the demo, on a cover of Johnny Hit & Run Pauline by LA punk band X.

 Y is for… You, Pieces Of

 Harvested from Women And Children Last, Murderdolls’ second full-length, Pieces Of You offers an insight into both Wednesday and Joey’s minds at the time.
 The initial fire Murderdolls had set was somewhat extinguished, the days of co-headlining Brixton Academy with Stone Sour long gone.
 But no matter.
 The ‘Dolls were back, exuding a heavier, darker sound more akin to Dope doing drag in a cemetery.
 This was much more metal yet, even with lyrics like “she cries and she begs for her life, it’s sad but it’s true, all that’s left are pieces of you”, Jordison managed to make the best of a bad amputation.
-An album highlight and a song that begs the Murderdolls to return one day.

 Z is for… Zeitgeist

 Slipknot captured the zeitgeist of everything that was good about the nu metal era – the rage, the catchiness, the crushing heaviness – and had the attitudes to match.
 Joey, being one of the band’s key spokesmen, personified both the music and the mood of the movement: when he said Iowa was going to be way heavier than the debut, he fucking meant it.
-His resilient, no bullshit attitude and intricately brutal drumming style has inspired a generation, with everyone from Bring Me The Horizon to Black Sabbath’s session drummer citing #1 as a king of the kit.
+His resilient, no bullshit attitude and intricately brutal drumming style inspired a generation, with everyone from Bring Me The Horizon to Black Sabbath’s session drummer citing #1 as a king of the kit.